 The Pennsylvania School Code mandates that every child attend school on a regular basis and has established laws and guidelines to achieve good attendance.
 Being in school every day is critical to the success and advancement of students in all grades.
 Good attendance habits are essential life and work skills.
 It helps children achieve academic success, time management skills, dependability, reliability, planning, dedication, persistence, and perseverance.
 The Manheim Township School District’s attendance policy supports good attendance habits and adheres to the requirements established by the Commonwealth.

 Students are permitted 10 excused absences (outlined in the student handbook) verified by a parent note per school year.
-This includes sick days, educational trips and religious celebrations.
+This includes sick days (verified by a parent note) and educational trips.